hkranshi/Vidhyalay/README.md

 Firebase Database: For managing authentication, real-time data storage, and retrieval.
 Java Random Token Generator: Used for generating verification tokens for email-based registration.
 Version Control (Git & GitHub): The project is hosted on GitHub for collaboration and version control.

 Installation

 Prerequisites
 Android Studio: Ensure that Android Studio is installed to run the application.
 Java 8 or higher: The application is developed using Java, so a suitable Java environment is required.
 Firebase Account: You'll need a Firebase project configured for authentication and database services.
 Steps to Install

-Clone the Repository:
+1.Clone the Repository:
-bash
-Copy code

 git clone https://github.com/hkranshi/Vidhyalay.git
 cd Vidhyalay

-Open in Android Studio:
+2.Open in Android Studio:
 Open Android Studio and select File > Open.
 Navigate to the cloned repository and open the project.

-Configure Firebase:
+3.Configure Firebase:
 Create a Firebase project in your Firebase Console.
 Download the google-services.json file from your Firebase project and place it in the app/ directory.
 Ensure that Firebase Authentication and Firestore Database are enabled.

-Build and Run:
+4.Build and Run:
 Connect your Android device or start an Android emulator.
 Click Run to install the app on your device or emulator.

 Usage

 Teacher Login

 Register as a teacher using your email.

 Verify your email with the token sent to your inbox.

 Login as a teacher.

 Access the interface to upload lecture videos, create test series, and categorize resources by domain (e.g., GATE, UPSC, CAT).

 Manage the uploaded resources (edit or delete).

 Student Login

 Register as a student using your email.

 Verify your email with the token sent to your inbox.

 Login as a student.

 Access the available educational resources and test series.

 Browse through resources specific to your domain (e.g., Mechanical Engineering, Civil Services, MBA).

 Folder Structure
-plaintext
-Copy code

 Vidhyalay/

 │
-├── app/                    # Android application source code │   ├── src/
+├── app/                    # Android application source code

+│   ├── src/

 │   ├── res/                # Resources (layout files, drawable assets)

 │   ├── manifests/

 │   └── java/               # Java source code (activities, adapters, etc.)

 │
 ├── README.md               # Project documentation

 └── build.gradle            # Gradle build configuration

 Future Enhancements

 Real-time Notifications: Notify students when new content is uploaded.

 Discussion Forums: Allow students and teachers to discuss and collaborate.

 Progress Tracking: Students can track their progress in the test series.

 Domain-based Study Plans: Provide structured study plans for each domain (GATE, UPSC, CAT) to help students prepare effectively.

 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.

 Contributions

 Feel free to open issues or submit pull requests to contribute to this project.
 Contributions are welcome!